DioxusLabs/dioxus/README.md

 ## Bundle for web, desktop, and mobile

 Simply run `dx bundle` and your app will be built and bundled with maximization optimizations.
 On the web, take advantage of [`.avif` generation, `.wasm` compression, minification](https://dioxuslabs.com/learn/0.6/guides/assets), and more.
-Build webapps weighing [less than 50kb](https://github.com/ealmloff/tiny-dioxus/) and desktop/mobile apps less than 15mb.
+Build WebApps weighing [less than 50kb](https://github.com/ealmloff/tiny-dioxus/) and desktop/mobile apps less than 5mb.

 <div align="center">
   <img src="./notes/bundle.gif">